Douglas-Nkubitu/Blog/README.md

 # Blog

-This is a blog intergarted with MPesa STK Push.
+This is a blog intergarted with MPesa STK Push https://navariapp.herokuapp.com/